Image

 Unlike the flu vaccine, you don't need to get a pneumococcal vaccination every year.
 Talk with your doctor to learn more.

-Are there different types of pneumococcal pneumonia vaccine?
+Are there different types of pneumococcal pneumonia vaccines?

 Yes, there are different kinds of pneumococcal pneumonia vaccines.
-Each one has different coverage in terms of what serotypes are included.
+Each one has different coverage in terms of what types are included.
 All pneumococcal pneumonia vaccines help reduce the risk of pneumococcal disease.

 Can I get the pneumococcal pneumonia vaccine at the same time as the flu vaccine, or other respiratory vaccines?